A child holds a sign that says

 At the end of each discussion, participants will be given information on how to get more involved in our community and become more civically engaged.

-U.S. Senate Democratic Whip Richard Durbin and former U.S. Secretary of Transportation Ray LaHood will kick off our “Democracy Dialogues” series on Tuesday, February 17, 2026, at 7 p.m. in Illinois State University’s Braden Auditorium at the Bone Student Center.
+U.S. Senate Democratic Whip Richard Durbin and former U.S. Secretary of Transportation Ray LaHood kicked off our “Democracy Dialogues” series on Tuesday, February 17, 2026, at 7 p.m. in Illinois State University’s Braden Auditorium at the Bone Student Center.

-This free, all-ages-welcome event is hosted by the McLean County Museum of History in collaboration with Illinois State University, WGLT, the Dirksen Congressional Center, and other community partners.
-It will set the tone for four forthcoming Democracy Dialogue events throughout the community in 2026.
-Please visit mchistory.org/250 for more information on the series.
+This free, all-ages-welcome event was hosted by the McLean County Museum of History in collaboration with Illinois State University, WGLT, the Dirksen Congressional Center, and other community partners.
+It set the tone for four forthcoming Democracy Dialogue events throughout the community in 2026.

-Drawing on decades of public service and working “across the aisle,” Senator Durbin and Secretary LaHood will explore the nation’s founding ideals, how those principles have shaped our history, and the challenges and opportunities that lie ahead.
+Drawing on decades of public service and working “across the aisle,” Senator Durbin and Secretary LaHood explored the nation’s founding ideals, how those principles have shaped our history, and the challenges and opportunities that lie ahead.

-The questions asked of these seasoned statesmen will be generated from community submissions and curated by event organizers.
-Be part of the dialogue by submitting your questions no later than February 6.
-Click here to submit your questions.
+The questions asked of these seasoned statesmen were generated from community submissions and curated by event organizers.

 This event will focus on the phrase "Life and Liberty."
 Dr. Matthijs Tieleman, Assistant Professor of History at Illinois State University, will kick off the event.

-We will meet in the courtroom, located on the second floor of the Museum.
+We will meet in the courtroom, located on the second floor of the Museum, at 1 p.m.

 Registration is encouraged but not required to participate.
 Please visit https://bit.ly/Democracy1776 to register.